T-02

 Plain Language

-Developers of generative AI systems available in Alabama must ensure that any image, video, or audiovisual content the system produces carries two layers of disclosure: (1) a human-perceptible label that is clear, conspicuous, unavoidable, format-matched (visual for visual content, visual-and-audible for audiovisual content), understandable to a reasonable person, and not contradicted by the content itself; and (2) embedded metadata identifying the content as AI-generated, the tool used, and the creation timestamp.
-Both disclosures must, to the extent technically feasible, be permanent or unable to be easily removed by subsequent users.
-The disclosure obligation is triggered only when the content meets the definition of AI-generated content — i.e., it materially alters a reasonable person's understanding of the content's meaning or significance.
-Minor AI enhancements that do not cross this materiality threshold would not trigger the obligation.
+Developers of generative AI systems available in Alabama must ensure that any image, video, or audiovisual output that meets the AI-generated content threshold carries two layers of disclosure: (1) a human-perceptible label appropriate for the medium — visual for visual content, visual and audible for audiovisual content — that is conspicuous, unavoidable, understandable, and not contradicted by the content; and (2) embedded metadata identifying the content as AI-generated, the tool used to create it, and the creation timestamp.
+Both disclosures must, to the extent technically feasible, be permanent or not easily removable.
+The disclosure obligation applies only when the AI's involvement materially alters a reasonable person's understanding of the content — minor AI edits that do not change the meaning or significance would not trigger the obligation.

 (a) A developer of a generative artificial intelligence system made available in this state shall ensure that any generative artificial intelligence system that produces images, video, or audiovisual content includes a clear and conspicuous disclosure on AI-generated content that meets all of the following requirements: (1) The disclosure shall include a clear and conspicuous notice appropriate for the medium of the content which identifies the content as AI-generated content.
 (2) The output's metadata shall identify the content as AI-generated content, identify the tool used to create the content, and the date and time the content was created.
 (3) The disclosure, to the extent technically feasible, shall be permanent or unable to be easily removed by subsequent users. (b) For a disclosure to be clear and conspicuous as required by subsection (a), the disclosure shall meet all of the following criteria: (1) For content that is solely visual, the disclosure shall be made visually in the same means the content is presented.
 (2) For content that is both visual and audible, the disclosure shall be visual and audible.
 (3) A visual disclosure shall stand out from any accompanying text or other visual elements by its size, contrast, location, the length of time it appears, and other characteristics so that the disclosure is easily noticed, read, and understood.
 (4) An audible disclosure shall be delivered in a volume, speed, and cadence sufficient for a reasonable person to easily hear and understand the disclosure.
 (5) The disclosure shall be unavoidable.
 (6) The disclosure shall use diction and syntax understandable to a reasonable person.
 (7) The disclosure shall not be contradicted, mitigated by, or inconsistent with, anything else in the communication.